sinanazem/finance/README.md

 6. Personalized recommendations: Machine learning algorithms can be used to analyze customer data and provide personalized recommendations for financial products and services.
 This can help financial institutions retain customers and increase customer satisfaction.

-7. Chatbots and virtual assistants: Machine learning algorithms can be used to create chatbots and virtual assistants that can assist customers with financial tasks, such as paying bills, transferring money, and checking account balances.
-This can help financial institutions reduce costs and improve customer service.